subhasish-agemc-3030/Traffic-Sign-Recognition-Using-CNN/README.md

 The main objectives of this project are:

-&bull; To develop a traffic sign classification system using Deep Learning.
+1. To develop a traffic sign classification system using Deep Learning.<br>
-&bull; To preprocess and normalize traffic sign images.
+2. To preprocess and normalize traffic sign images. <br>
-&bull; To use CNNs for automatic feature extraction and classification.
+3. To use CNNs for automatic feature extraction and classification. <br>
-&bull; To improve model generalization using image augmentation.
+4. To improve model generalization using image augmentation. <br>
-&bull; To classify German traffic signs into 43 different categories.
+5. To classify German traffic signs into 43 different categories.<br>
-&bull; To evaluate the performance of the trained model using accuracy and loss.
+6. To evaluate the performance of the trained model using accuracy and loss. <br>
-&bull; To visualize predictions made by the trained CNN model.
+7. To visualize predictions made by the trained CNN model. <br>